 Pompano Rich Vidulich has been fishing the local waters since 1959, has an interesting past, and like all great anglers, a love and passion for what he does.
 Spending time on the water is a religion for Rich.
 He lives, eats, and breathes it.
-This is reflected in the carefully thought-out products designed by Rich specific to surf fishing and carried by local shops like Fishing Headquarters.
+This is reflected in the carefully thought-out products designed by Rich specific to surf fishing and carried by local shops.
 They carry this line of goodies because they work!
 Although I have spent many years on the water, the pompano game was new to me.
 Having the right gear already pre-rigged was a blessing.
 They are hand crafted and well-made taking all the guesswork out of the most critical link to the fish, the leader and bait.

 In the case of pre-hooked leaders, they are put together using the appropriately sized fluorocarbon for less visibility and abrasion resistance.
 His latest iteration now incorporates a newly designed float.
 These attractors are used to accent the rig and are combined with super sharp stainless hooks for secure hookups.
 I also like the use of circle hooks that work on all surf species.
 No need to set the hook with a circle!
 They can be used with all regular baits and combined with a ½ inch piece of FISHGUM, these rigs proved irresistible to pompano.
 Those colorful floats also serve the purpose of keeping your baits directly off the bottom and away from those pesky calico crabs.
 This man is always looking to improve his products.